-Thirdly, while the charged particle p{\perp} spectrum (see [17, dN/dpT]) and $N{\rm ch}$ distribution in Tune A was in almost perfect agreement with Tevatron min-bias data, the high-multiplicity behaviour of the $\langle N{\rm ch} \rangle (p{\perp})$ distribution was slightly too high [23].
-This slight discrepancy
+Thirdly, while the charged particle $p{\perp}$ spectrum (see [17, dN/dpT]) and $N{\rm ch}$ distribution in Tune

-Fig. 4: Comparisons to the CDF Run II measurement of the average track p{\perp} as a function of track multiplicity in min-bias $p\bar{p}$ collisions.
+Figure 3: Comparisons to the UA5 measurements of the charged track multiplicity in minimum-bias $p\bar{p}$ collisions at 200 GeV (top row) and at 900 GeV (bottom row).
 Left: a representative selection of models.
-Center: the impact of varying models of color (re-)connections on this distribution.
+Center: different tunes of the new framework.
 Right: the range spanned by the main Perugia variations.
-The SOFT and HARD variations were here allowed to deviate by significantly more than the statistical precision due to the high sensitivity of the distribution and the large theoretical uncertainties.
-Results with more tunes can be found at [17].
+More results can be found at [17].

-carried over to the S0 family of tunes of the new framework, since these were tuned to Tune A, in the absence of published data.
+A was in almost perfect agreement with Tevatron min-bias data, the high-multiplicity behaviour of the $\langle N{\rm ch} \rangle$ ( $p{\perp}$ ) distribution was slightly too high [23].
+This slight discrepancy carried over to the S0 family of tunes of the new framework, since these were tuned to Tune A, in the absence of published data.
 Fortunately, CDF data has now been made publicly available [23], and hence it was possible to take the actual data into consideration for the Perugia tunes, resulting in somewhat softer particle spectra in high-multiplicity events, cf. fig. 4.
 Note that this distribution is highly sensitive to the colour structure of the events, as emphasized in [27, 28, 35, 39].

-Finally, the old framework did not include showering off the MPI in- and out-states2.
+Finally, the old framework did not include showering off the MPI in- and out-states.
 The new framework does include such showers, which furnishes an additional fluctuating physics component.
 Relatively speaking, the new framework therefore needs less fluctuations from other sources in order to describe the same data.
-This is reflected in the tunes of the new framework generally having a less lumpy proton (smoother proton transverse density distributions) and fewer total numbers of MPI than the old one.
-We included illustrations of this in a special "theory" section of the web plots, cf. [17, Theory Plots] and [16, Fig. 4].
+This is reflected in the tunes of the new framework generally having a less lumpy proton (smoother proton transverse density distributions) and fewer total numbers of MPI than the old